 A list of preferred vendors can be found at: http://www.unh.edu/purchasing/contracts.html

-The cardholder is responsible for the security of their card and for all transactions made against the card.
-The Purchasing Card is issued in the cardholder's name and any purchases made against the card will be the responsibility of the cardholder.
-The card is the property of University System of New Hampshire however, and as such, will have no impact on the credit rating of the card holder.
+The Cardholder is responsible for the security of their card.
+The Purchasing Card is issued in the department or the Cardholder's name and any purchases made against the card will be the responsibility of the person whose name is on record with the bank as the owner of the card.
+The card is the property of USNH, and as such, will have no impact on the credit rating of the Cardholder.

-The Account Manager is the liaison between the cardholder and the Campus Card Administrator.
-Account Managers will need to remain in close communication with both their users and the Campus Card Administrator.
-Any changes in policy or practice will be communicated to the Account Manager with the expectation that they will inform their cardholders of the change.
+The PCard Manager is the liaison between the Cardholder and the Campus PCard Administrators.
+PCard Managers need to remain in close communication with their users and USNH and the Campus Card Administrator.
+Any changes in policy or practice will be communicated to the PCard Manager with the expectation that they will inform their Cardholders of the change.

-In addition, Account and Business Managers will be responsible for reviewing, reconciling, filing and retrieving documentation on all purchases made against cards under their supervision.
-The documentation details, instructions for distribution/correction, filing, reconciliation and retention requirements are all discussed in Procedure 9-109, PCard Transaction FOAPAL Corrections and Procedure 9-110, Documentation and Retention of this guide.
+In addition, PCard Managers are responsible for reviewing, reconciling, imaging and retrieving documentation on all purchases made against cards assigned to them.
+The documentation details, instructions for distribution/correction, imaging, reconciliation and retention requirements are all discussed in Procedure 9-109, PCard Transaction FOAPAL Corrections and Procedure 9-110, Documentation and Retention of this guide.

 The official version of this information will only be maintained in an on-line web format.
 Any and all printed copies of this material are dated as of the print date.
 Please make certain to review the material on-line prior to placing reliance on a dated printed version.